-In Europe, the gradual liberalization of air transportation, the decrease in air fares, the construction of the Tunnel and the development of alternative modes of travel have forced the ferry companies to improve the luxury of their vessels, increase their cruising speed, install leisure facilities-casinos, swimming pools, sports and shopping-and offer a more consumer-oriented service.
+In Europe, the gradual liberalization of air transportation, the decrease in air fares, the construction of the Tunnel and the development of alternative modes of travel have forced the ferry companies to improve the luxury of their vessels, increase their cruising speed, install leisure facilities-- casinos, swimming pools, sports and shopping-- and offer a more consumer- oriented service.
 Modern vessels such as the wave- piercing catamaran, the hydrofoil and the hovercraft have been introduced on some routes in recent times.
-Their aim is mainly to offer a "passenger only" service in a shorter crossing time then the traditional ferry services.
-Their speed is 3 times that of a conventional ferry, and they can turn around quickly in ports and need minimum dock facilities.
+There aim is mainly to offer a "passenger only" service in a shorter crossing time then the traditional ferry services.
+There speed is 3 times that of a conventional ferry, and they can turn around quickly in ports and need minimum dock facilities.
 They therefore attract up market tourists who appreciate the importance of their time and desire to reach the destination as soon as possible.
 However, these vessels are much more expensive then the ferry's, they are vulnerable in rough seas and strong winds, and they are quite noisy.
 As they offer coach type accommodation, they are uncomfortable for long distance trips, because they prevent free moment on the decks.
 Cruising is a more a leisure product then a mode of sea transportation.
 In this case the sea voyage, the entertainment and leisure facilities offered within the ship and excursion at ports are more important trip element then the places visited.
 The cruise ship is a destination itself.

 The decline in ocean liner shipping since the 1950's signified the development of the cruise industry as most shipping lines diversified into cruising.
 Increasingly, with the development of themed, special interest or hobby type cruises, the trip can be as short as one day or as long as several months.

 The typical cruise passenger used to be older wealthy and predominantly North American.
 However the cruise market now caters for all types of needs, ages and purchasing abilities.
 Cruises are increasingly being offered as holiday product, combining the speed and efficiency of air transportation and the relaxing, romantic attributes of cruise ship.

-2.3.4 Air Transport:
+2.3.4 Air Transport

-Travelling by air is probably the most important transportation innovation of the 20th century.
+Travelling by air is probably the most important transportation innovation of the $20^{\rm th}$ century.
 It has enabled the transportation of passengers in the shortest time and has boosted the demand for long-haul trips.
-In fact, no part of the world is now more than 24 hours flying time from any other part.

-Air transport has managed in the last few decades to gain a very significant share of the transportation market, especially for movements over 500 kms.
-As new aircraft, such as the Boeing 747-400 series extend their range up to 15000 kms non-stop flights, there are plans to extend their capacity to 800 passengers.
+In fact, no part of the world is now more that other part.
+Air transport has managed in the last few decades of the transportation market, especially for movements 500 kms.
+As new aircraft, such as the Boeing 747-400 series up to 15000 kms non-stop flights, there are plans to extend